murphysean/share/README.md

 Share
 ===

-Have you ever wanted to share some files with a buddy on your lan, and had to go through all sorts of hassle to get that working?
+Have you ever wanted to share some files with a buddy on your LAN, and had to go through all sorts of hassle to get that working?
 Or perhaps you wonder what it would be like to actually use git as a distributed version control system?